 WHERE TO STAY

 We chose to stay in the main port town on the island, Portoferraio, making it easy to get to and from the ferry.
 We were also able to rent bikes with child seats for the entire week to get around (since we chose not to rent a car).
 The bike rental company, Twn-Rent, was able to secure a child seat big enough for our 3 year old.
-They did not have helmets for our kids, so we did bring our own from home.
+They did not have helmets for our kids, so we brought our own from home.

 In addition to being able to rent bikes and have the convenience of a large grocery store, there was plenty to do nearby with the beaches, hiking and a historical town center.
 Of course, the availability of apartments with more than one bedroom was also a factor.